Marcus Junius Brutus: Philippi

-Following the first battle, Brutus assumed command of Cassius' army with the promise of a substantial cash reward.
+Following the first battle, Brutus assumed command of Cassius's army with the promise of a substantial cash reward.
 He also possibly promised his soldiers that he would allow them to plunder Thessalonica and Sparta after victory, as the cities had supported the triumvirs in the conflict.
 Fearful of defections among his troops and the possibility of Antony cutting his supply lines, Brutus joined battle after attempting for some time to continue the original strategy of starving the enemy out.
-The resulting second Battle of Philippi was a head-on-head struggle in which the sources report little tactical manoeuvres while reporting heavy casualties, especially among eminent republican families.
+The resulting second battle of Philippi was a head-to-head struggle in which the sources report few tactical manoeuvres but heavy casualties, especially among eminent republican families.

 After the defeat, Brutus fled into the nearby hills with about four legions.
-Knowing his army had been defeated and that he would be captured, he committed suicide by falling on his sword.
+Knowing his army had been defeated and that he would be captured, he took his own life by falling on his sword.
 Among his last words were, according to Plutarch, "By all means must we fly, but with our hands, not our feet".
 Brutus reportedly also uttered the well-known verse calling down a curse quoted from Euripides' Medea: "O Zeus, do not forget who has caused all these woes".
 It is, however, unclear whether Brutus was referring to Antony, as claimed by Appian, or otherwise Octavian, as Kathryn Tempest believes.
 Also according to Plutarch, he praised his friends for not deserting him before encouraging them to save themselves.

-Some sources report that Antony, upon discovering Brutus' body, as a show of great respect, ordered Brutus' body to be wrapped in Antony's most expensive purple mantle and cremated with the ashes to be sent to Brutus' mother Servilia.
-Suetonius, however, reports that Octavian had Brutus' head cut off and planned to have it displayed before a statue of Caesar until it was thrown overboard during a storm in the Adriatic.
+Some sources report that Antony, upon discovering Brutus's body, as a show of great respect, ordered it to be wrapped in Antony's most expensive purple mantle and cremated, with the ashes to be sent to Brutus's mother, Servilia.
+Suetonius, however, reports that Octavian had Brutus's head cut off and planned to have it displayed before a statue of Caesar until it was thrown overboard during a storm in the Adriatic.